MicrosoftEdge/WebView2Feedback/specs/ProgrammaticSaveAs.md

   /// Get the `ResultFilePath` for save as
   [propget] HRESULT ResultFilePath ([out, retval] LPWSTR* resultFilePath);

-  /// `AllowReplace` gives the user an option to control when the file name
+  /// `AllowReplace` allows you to control what happens when a file already
+  /// exists in the file path to which the Save As operation is saving.
-  /// duplicates with an existing file.
-TRUE allows the old file be replaced.
+  /// Setting this TRUE allows existing files to be replaced.
-  /// FALSE denies when the file name duplicates, the download won’t start,
-  /// will return COREWEBVIEW2_SAVE_AS_FILE_ALREADY_EXISTS.
+  /// Settings this FALSE will not replace existing files and  will return
+  /// COREWEBVIEW2_SAVE_AS_FILE_ALREADY_EXISTS.
   ///
   /// Set if allowed to replace the old file if duplicate happens in the save as job [propput] HRESULT AllowReplace ([in] BOOL allowReplace);